 This blog is about cheese.

-t all happened rather quickly.
-We had always talked about getting donkeys (and hens and goats and possibly even horses) but always in the comfortable “one day”way that you chew over plans together, secure in the knowledge that you won’t have to put them into action anytime soon.
-This, by the way, is the manner in which most people talk about moving to France, so I should have been more careful I suppose.
+It all happened rather quickly.
+We had always talked about getting donkeys (and hens and goats and possibly even horses) but always in the comfortable “one day” way that you chew over plans together, secure in the knowledge that you won’t have to put them into action anytime soon.
+This, by the way, is how most people talk about moving to France, so I should have been more careful, I suppose.

-We hadn’t reckoned with the force of nature that is our friend Rachel however.
+However, we hadn’t reckoned with the force of nature that is our friend Rachel.
 Rachel has a cottage in Pensol and divides her time between that and her home in Yorkshire.
 She has had donkeys before and was missing them.
-We made the mistake of confessing to fondness for the beasts in front of her one day and that was that.
+We made the mistake of confessing to a fondness for the beasts in front of her one day, and that was that.
 It was decided that we would get donkeys together.
-Links to donkeys for sale were sent to us daily, all the local rescue centres were contacted and before we knew what was happening we were going to view a pair of greys.
-Again I should have known better as last year I once murmured that I thought it would be nice to invite the village down the mill to say thank you for making us so welcome, and the next thing i knew we were organising a massive party right in the middle of our busiest time.
+Links to donkeys for sale were sent to us daily, all the local rescue centres were contacted, and before we knew what was happening, we were going to view a pair of greys.
+Again I should have known better, as last year I once murmured that I thought it would be nice to invite the village down the mill to say thank you for making us so welcome, and the next thing I knew, we were organising a massive party right in the middle of our busiest time.
 That was Rachel’s fault too.

-After a few days grazing happily in their new pasture near the house, it began to rain and we witnessed for the first time the tragic sight of donkeys in the rain.
-The don’t have waterproof coats like horses do, hence their need for decent shelter, and become forlorn and pathetic when wet with their big ears drooping down.
-We conceded defeat over the bridges and walked them round the long way to access their woodland shelter via the top track.
-They were comically delighted to have a proper building to live in, “finally” they seemed to say to each other.
+After a few days of grazing happily in their new pasture near the house, it began to rain, and we witnessed the tragic sight of donkeys in the rain for the first time.
+They don’t have waterproof coats as horses do, hence their need for decent shelter, and become forlorn and pathetic when wet with their big ears drooping down.
+We conceded defeat over the bridges and walked them around the long way to access their woodland shelter via the top track.
+They were comically delighted to have a proper building to live in, “finally”, they seemed to say to each other.

-The reasoning behind getting them (other than that they are donkeys – come on, who doesn’t love a donkey?) is that they will do a little grazing for us, provide entertainment for our guests and be trained to do useful tasks like carry firewood, pull a small cart or be lead out on walks carrying a picnic.
-Napoleon is bigger than the other two, and could possibly be ridden one day.
-He is a total clown, who loves cuddles and has his sizeable nose in everything.
+The reasoning behind getting them (other than that they are donkeys – come on, who doesn’t love a donkey?) is that they will do a little grazing for us, provide entertainment for our guests and be trained to do useful tasks like carrying firewood, pull a small cart or be lead out on walks carrying a picnic.
+Napoleon is bigger than the other two and could possibly be ridden one day.
+He is a total clown who loves cuddles and has his sizeable nose in everything.

 We are just at the start of our adventures with these loveable creatures and I’m sure they will crop up many times in future blogs.
 And if you are wondering – we have not yet had a single eee-aww from any of them.
 I hope that means they are happy here.